stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 ### Image Toolkit

 In many cases I want to open a screenshot in a lightbox without distractions, or zoom-in to see more details.
 This plugin adds those basic features that are lacking in Obsidian.

+### Virtual Linker

+Links terms in my notes that match the title or alias of an existing note.
+These links are virtual, and do not appear in the note's Markdown source or in Obsidian's graph view; I use those virtual links (a) as a glossary, and (b) help me identify potential cross-links that I could add to the note.

 ### Rainbow-Colored Sidebar